stormkit-io/mailer/README.md

-# Stormkit Mailer
+# Stormkit Mailer (Under active development)

-Send automated emails, or launch campaigns through a simple API or an untuitive UI.
+Send automated emails, or launch campaigns through a simple API or an intuitive UI.

 ## Features